In a perfect world, your partner would only have eyes for you. The reality is, however, they're human. They may have

 If your partner is fantasizing about someone else in a way that can be harmful to your relationship, it can manifest in a number of different ways.
 According to Perlstein, any sort of change in their behavior or your relationship dynamic is important to pay attention to.
 So here are some subtle clues that your partner may be fantasizing about someone else, according to experts.

 Each couple creates their own norms when it comes to physical intimacy, Perlstein says.
-So if you notice a change in your partner's behavior during sex, it may be time to get curious.
+So if you notice a change in your partner's behavior while getting intimate, it may be time to get curious.
 As with anything that troubles you in your relationship, Perlstein says talking with your partner about their shift in behavior can help you get to the bottom of things.

 Your partner suddenly becoming secretive with their phone and computer can be a cause for concern.
 "If you and your partner have an open policy when it comes to devices and suddenly your partner starts acting weird about you touching their phone or computer, there's probably a reason for it," Perlstein says.
 Again, bring this up to them in a non-confrontational way.
 According to Perlstein, they may be planning a surprise for the two of you or hiding something else they really don't want you to see.
 Whatever you do, just don't automatically jump to conclusions until you talk about it.